Bradley Barker III

 Hathaway Curriculum Coordinators

-Question: What are SCED codes and how can I reference them?
+- Q: What are SCED codes and how can I reference them?

-Answer: Secondary School Course Classification System.
+A: Secondary School Course Classification System.
 School codes for the exchange of data.
 These can be found here.